Docs Documentación

 story_key: "your-secret-key"

-This key is used to encrypt all protected stories.
+This key is used to encrypt all private stories.
 Choose something memorable but not easily guessed.

-In your project.csv, set the protected column to yes for each story you want to encrypt:
+In your project.csv, set the private column to yes for each story you want to encrypt:

 1,colonial-textiles,Colonial Textiles,Weaving traditions,